volojs/volo/README.md

 https://raw.github.com/volojs/volo/master/dist/volo

-It is best to put volo in your path, but *do not* install it as root.

-Suggested path so that it is always available:
+It is best to put volo in your path.
+Here is a suggested path so that it is always available:

     > mkdir ~/scripts
     > cd ~/scripts